JOJ0/discodos/README.md

 **Note: The online search is designed to just show you the "first match" it finds**

-So if you'd just put in an artist name as the search term, you will see the first found album of this artist only:
+So this search gives you the first found album of this artist only:

 `disco search "Amon Tobin"`

-So you have to be more specific in your search terms to find a particular album (as shown in the first example in this section)
+You have to be more specific to find a particular album!

 If you currently are not connected to the internet or you enable the "offline mode" the *search* command behaves differently: Your search terms are only applied against the *release title* and the *release artist(s)*, but not the *track name*.
 There is a reason for this: DiscoDOS by default does not import *track name*.
 Even though certainly you have the option to import *track names*, the search does not rely on this.
 Maybe this behaviour changes in future releases.
 It was a design decision in DiscoDOS first prototype version.